faiqraedaya/ThermoProp/README.md

 *Thermophysical Properties Calculator*

 ## Overview
-ThermoProp is an enhanced thermophysical properties calculator with robust support for pure fluids and mixtures.
+ThermoProp is a versatile thermophysical properties calculator using CoolProp, with robust support for pure fluids and user-defined mixtures.
 It provides a modern, user-friendly GUI for calculating, simulating, and visualizing a wide range of thermodynamic and transport properties.

 *Basically a CoolProp GUI Wrapper...*